Salary Sacrifice Optimiser

 What is the 60% tax trap?

 Between £100,000 and £125,140 of income, every £2 you earn loses £1 of your Personal Allowance.
-The effective marginal tax rate in this band is 60% (40% income tax plus the lost PA effectively taxed at 20% as well).
-Add 2% National Insurance and you are losing 62p in every additional pound.
-Salary sacrifice that brings your income back to £100,000 fully restores the Personal Allowance and is the single highest-leverage move available in UK personal finance.
+The effective marginal tax rate in this band is around 60% (40% income tax plus the lost PA effectively taxed at 20% as well).
+Add 2% National Insurance and around 62p of every additional pound is lost to tax.
+Salary sacrifice that brings adjusted net income back to £100,000 restores the Personal Allowance, which is why many higher earners look at this band closely.
+Whether it suits your circumstances depends on your wider position and is not advice.

 How much should I sacrifice?